simonagren/simonagren.github.io/content/posts/2020-04-06--graph-presence/index.md

 # The different presence APIs
-First off all, you need to realize that these APIs are currently under `/beta`.
+First off, you need to realize that these APIs are currently under `/beta`.
 It's not recommended to use beta APIs in production scenarios.

-There, disclaimer done.
+There, disclaimer finished.
 Let's have fun...

 ## Get presence